Berries, Pins, & Copper Tees

 Shifts over these summers were always enjoyable even graveyard ones.
 Part of the intrigue for me was getting to know and work with full-time employees who seemed to respect us even though they played all manner of tricks on us.
 For example, one of the battery-operated fork-truck drivers, Harry Bishop was, to me, the spitting image of Alfred Hitchcock.
 Round of face, small lips, quite rotund, he was the undisputed king of drivers.
 Quiet, unassuming, he always seemed to be kind of disinterestedly watching us, perched on his fork-truck throne.
 When we students were first learning to drive, Harry loved to wait until we got deep into a row retrieving a pallet of beer from the top or third row of the stack, a feat requiring our full attention.
 His battery-powered truck made no sound and he would deliver a partially- or fully-loaded pallet of beer and leave it on the floor behind us, then watch from a distance to see if we would back up too fast, unaware of the pallet behind our fork-lift truck.
 I think all of us were victims at one time or another of crashing into Harry’s pallet.
 The unwritten rule of the plant was you make a mess, you clean it up.
 Even if I didn’t hit the pallet going in reverse, I’d have to stop, take my truck out of gear and go get help from a fellow driver at the loading dock while Harry feigned ignorance.
 Floor supervisors seemed to go along with Harry’s shenanigans, all part of the working environment and culture of the job.

 Labatt’s had a lounge area for its employees, as well as lunch rooms.
 A perk was that at each break, two 15-minute ones per shift, each employee was permitted to have 1 free beer.
 At lunch, each person was allotted 2 free beer.
 Thus, two-thirds of the way through a shift, some employees had 4 beers working their way through their systems.
-However, drinking on the job was far more insidious.
+However, drinking on the job was commonplace though far more insidious.
 At the start of each shift, one of the drivers at the back, like Harry or those who worked with him, would get a block of ice – I never knew from where, perhaps it was carried in by the colluding transport drivers – put it in a metal garbage can and have bottles or cans of beer set on top of the ice and around it to cool the liquid.
 Surreptitiously, it was announced among the full-time employees where the can was hidden and they could visit the container for a drink when the supervisor was not around; all manner of signals were in place when the supervisor came back on the floor.
 There is no way supervisors did not know about this; we, as students knew but we were not allowed to take part, just by convention, I guess – perhaps we might ruin the arrangement, I don’t know.
 I have never liked the taste of beer, then or now.
 Thus, none of these break- or lunch- or stealth-beer drinking opportunities were of interest to me.
 It all seemed then as now to be kind of teen-aged behaviour re ‘hidden’ drinking behaviour.
 I do believe many of the full-time employees were alcoholics, not just in the shipping area but throughout the plant.
 By mid-shift, it was not difficult to smell beer-breath from many of the employees, a nasal-fact that could not possibly have gone unnoticed by supervisors.
 Over the summers I worked there, I had to be careful by mid shift re working with particular employees who were clearly inebriated and therefore less competent, in my view, in operating fork-lift vehicles.
 The only close-call I had was once on the loading dock when my drunk partner mistakenly put his fork-truck in reverse instead of forward.
 Had it not been for a very observant, quick-acting fellow employee who grabbed my shoulders and pulled me back, I could have sustained very serious injuries as the trucks were very solid and heavy in weight to counterbalance large pallet-loads of beer.

 During the three years I worked at Labatt’s, most beer was bottled.
 Cans were just making it into the industry.
 The process for getting the newly-delivered, empty cans to the correct area of the plant meant going to an outdoor shipping bay.
 The empty cans arrived on pallets like these ones…